sverweij/dependency-cruiser/doc/options-reference.md

 ## text

-When you emit a text report you might want to see more clearly which modules you 'focussed' with the `focus` option and which are callers/ callees.
+When you emit a text report you might want to see more clearly which modules you 'focussed' with the `focus` option and which are callers/ called.
 In order to do so you can pass an option that highlights focused modules (currently by
 <u>underlining</u> the focused modules).